jackyzha0/quartz/content/notes/11-DHCP.md

 - Requires client support, in DHCP client or application
 - You can provision based on the machine or subnet, or a single group

+S.D. with DNS-SD
+- Service (SRV) records specify service type, transport protocol, and the domain.
+- _smtp._tcp.domain returns Priority, Weight, Port and Address of mail servers, for browsing.
+	- DNS Service Discovery (DNS-SD) allows for browsing service instances.
+	- Most commonly used with mDNS.
+- Not suitable for very dynamic data in traditional DNS.
+Why?

+DNS-SD Example
+- Examples taken from draft DNS-SD standard.
+- What services are available on dns-sd.org? (provides a discovery starting point) dig +short -t any _services._dns-sd._udp.dnssd.org _ftp._tcp.dns-sd.org. _ssh._tcp.dns-sd.org. (and others...)
+- What FTP services are available on dnssd.org? dig +short -t any _ftp._tcp.dnssd.org Apple\032QuickTime\032Files._ftp._tcp.d ns-sd.org. (and others...)